Wojtekb30/Discord-Bot-Pi-Pico-Display/README.md

 The WaveShare E-Ink is equipped with a reset button, you can use it to force clear the E-Ink screen and reset the Pico's program.
 This may crash the Discord bot on the PC though.

+The Discord bot requires Token stored in a .env file.
+May require adapting to latest Discord API requirements.

+If it's long, the text is split before sending and then reconnected into a single string on the Pico.

 ![image](https://user-images.githubusercontent.com/112283903/208149847-b6543520-6000-4bcf-acb2-a762e603fb13.png)